dhruvasagar/vim-testify/README.md

 - `echo` : Uses vim's echo and outputs the tests log on the standard vim command line.
-- `shell` : Uses `!echo` to output the logs to the shell, this is default when invoked during vim startup using `vim +TestifySuite` and is useful for working with a continuous integration setup.
+- `shell` : Uses `!echo` to output the logs to the shell

-            NOTE: When this is invoked during vim startup, testify exits vim after running the tests with an appropriate exit code based on whether the tests passed or not.
-This is used by continous integration applications to judge whether or not the tests were successful.

-- `buffer`: Uses a preview buffer to show the test logs.
+- `buffer` : Uses a preview buffer to show the test logs.
 This is the default when using Testify from within VIM.
+- `file` : Writes the test logs to `testify_results.txt` file.
+This is set as the default when tests are invoked during vim startup using something like `vim +TestifySuite` and is useful for integration with a continous integration platform.

+  > NOTE: For compatibility with continous integration platforms,
+  > when executed during vim startup as described above, |testify|
+  > exits vim after running the tests with an appropriate exit code
+  > based on whether the tests passed or not.

 ## Installation